A career in the PEI trucking sector: great careers for men and women

 “We have a population of Truck Drivers who are reaching the age of retirement, and we have companies that want to expand and grow.
 There is certainly so much opportunity.

 “The most challenging positions to fill are Truck Drivers and Mechanics, although finding skilled people for any role is getting tough these days,” says Brian.

 “Trucking is the backbone to the PEI economy.
 Without it, all other sectors would grind to a halt.
 Everything we use as consumers comes by truck, from medical supplies to groceries, the paint on the wall to the shoes on our feet.

 “It’s all here because of trucks.
 We employ thousands of people in some of the best paid positions on the Island.”

-“We also work with applicants to help find them opportunities they may not be aware of.”
+“We forward resumés regularly to industry employers, and we can help applicants ensure their resumes and accompanying documentation are strong.
+We also work with applicants to help them find opportunities they might not be aware of.”

 - Straight Truck Driver (3A)